 One of the most important aspects of being a responsible driver is to know when to not get behind the wheel.
 You may think that one or two drinks won’t affect your driving.
 However, depending on many other factors, that may not be true.

-- If you take over-the-counter or prescription medications, the affect of alcohol or other drugs can be compounded.
+- Taking over-the-counter or prescription medications may compound the effect of alcohol or other drugs.

 - If you haven’t eaten anything before drinking, a smaller amount of alcohol can make a big difference in your response rate.

 - Combining recreational drugs like marijuana with other substances like marijuana can also affect your judgment and reaction time.

 An officer can pull you over for such common actions as:

 - Drifting out of your lane in traffic

 - Not using headlights and windshield wipers when it’s raining

 - Making abrupt stops, or accelerating quickly

 Unfortunately, if you’re pulled over a couple of drinks can be enough to test over the BAC limit.

 The BAC (blood alcohol concentration) limit in Arkansas is 0.08% or higher for drivers age 21 years or older, 0.02% for those younger than 21, and 0,04% for anyone who drives a commercial vehicle.